• Skip to main content

 Tampa Museum of Art.

-Also, in the Waterfront Arts District, it is across a green area from the photographic museum.
-Their collection ranges from Greek, Roman, and Etruscan but focuses on contemporary and modern art.
+Also, in the Waterfront Arts District, the art museum lies across a green area from the photographic museum.
+Their collection includes Greek, Roman, and Etruscan, but focuses on contemporary and modern art.

 Glazer Children’s Museum.